MERV-spice/basic-merv/README.md

 ### PostGIS

-* PostGreSQL extension that adds support for geographic objects
+* a PostGreSQL extension that adds support for geographical objects

 ### Modal Time Picker

-* a cross-platform interface for showing the native date-picker and time-picker inside a model
+* a cross-platform interface which renders the native date-picker and time-picker

 ### Morgan

-* logging middleware
+* a logging middleware

 ### Ngrok

-* connects to the ngrok cloud service, which accepts traffic on a public address and relays that traffic through to the ngrok process running on your machine and then to your specified local address
+* connects to the ngrok cloud service, which accepts traffic on a public address and relays that traffic through the ngrok process running on your machine and then to your specified local address

 ### React Native